VUEngine/VUEngine-Core/doc/pages/object-interaction.md

 Message between objects are carried out by telegrams whose dispatching is managed by a singleton of the `MessageDispatcher` class.

-	MessageDispatcher_dispatchMessage(delayInMilliseconds, sender, receiver, messageEnum, extraInfoPointer);
+	MessageDispatcher::dispatchMessage(delayInMilliseconds, sender, receiver, messageEnum, extraInfoPointer);

 If the delay argument is zero, the message is delivered at the moment of the dispatch request.
 If a value greater than zero is passed as the first argument, then the message will be delivered once the delay expires.

 Delayed messages must always be sent between objects that you know will be alive at the moment of delivery.
 Therefore you need to make sure to cancel any delayed messages in the destructor of each class that uses them.
-This is done with the `MessageDispatcher_discardDelayedMessages` method.
+This is done with the `MessageDispatcher::discardDelayedMessages` method.

 The `Object`'s handleMessage method can be overrode to specify each class' behavior.